mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     });
     ```

-    Remember, we already set our custom router class in our custom UIComponent above.
+    Remember, we already set our custom router class as the standard router for our custom UIComponent above.
 So no action needs to be taken, this is just a reminder of how this comes into play with our UIComponent.

     ```js
     // ...